 The Originator Mesh STA Address field is represented as a MAC address and is set to the originator MAC address.

+NOTE – When the originator is a mesh MLD, the MAC address is the MLD MAC address of the originator mesh MLD.

 TGm editor, please insert the following note after the cited paragraph in this subclause as shown below:

 The Target Address field is set to a MAC address.

+NOTE – The MAC address is the MLD MAC address if the target is a mesh MLD.

 14.11.9.4.3 Effect of receipt

 TGm editor, please insert the following NOTE after the first paragraph in this section as shown below: